whatvn/nginx-master-playlist-module/README.md

 `vod_host`: your domain name

-`playlist_type`: hls, dash, mss, hds, default is hls  *and it supports hls and dash by now*
+`playlist_type`: hls, dash, mss, hds, default is hls  *and it supports all right now*